BenQ’s Mobiuz EX2510S is a 25-inch FHD gaming monitor with 165 Hz, Adaptive-Sync, HDR, 400 nits, solid build quality and reliable gaming performance.

-Here are the best gaming monitors available in 2019, ranging from cheap 60Hz-144Hz monitors to high-resolution 4K monitors with G-Sync or FreeSync.
+Here are the best gaming monitors for PC available in 2021, from budget displays to 144Hz, 4K and curved.

 We tested a room full of screens to find the best budget 4K monitors, including 32-inch, curved and gaming options.

 Right now at Amazon, you can get $104 off the LG Ultragear 32GN650-B gaming monitor — taking the price down to just $296.99.

 The ViewSonic Elite XG320U features a 4K IPS panel that measures 32 inches diagonally and supports refresh rates of up to 150 Hz.